GravityPDF/gravity-pdf-documentation/docs/v6/users/five-minute-install.md

 ## General Settings

 After activating, head to `Form -> Settings -> PDF` and check over the plugin's default settings.
-The software uses sane defaults but you may want to tweak the PDF paper size, PDF template and font family, size and colour.
-[You may also want to enable on Background Processing](background-processing.md).
+The software uses sane defaults, but you may want to tweak the default paper size, template and font family, size and colour.
+[You may also want to enable on Background Processing for faster form processing](background-processing.md).

 ![The global Gravity PDF settings page](https://resources.gravitypdf.com/uploads/2016/04/v5-general-settings.png)